MohammedMohamedAsif/Food-Delivery-System/README.md

 If this works out, we hope to expand this service for all universities around the country.
 If this venture is successful there is a possible option to widen the target demographic by also including highschools.
 ## MySQL dump
+This application will be backed up using MySQL dump client in order to be able to have a backup database and transfer the database